How do parking meters work?

 You can only park for two hours, but some meters allow for more time.
 Please check the meter when you park.

-Check the signs around the meter just in case you can't use the spot.
+Check the signs around the meter to make sure you can use the spot.
 To avoid getting a ticket, you must return to your car before the time expires on the meter.

-You will find options to pay meters with quarters, dollar bills, credit cards, and the ParkBoston app.
+You will find options to pay meters with quarters, credit cards, and the ParkBoston app.
 If a ParkBoston decal is on the meter where you parked, you can use the app.